 08.00-09.00 Breakfast Meeting: ESIL Board with New Members

 Agora 4 – In/ex-clusiveness in International Adjudication

 Legal standing in front of international courts and tribunals is still limited for non-state actors.
 Moreover, international benches tend to lack diversity, in terms of gender, race, national and cultural backgrounds, and class.
 International adjudication can also emphasise the inequalities between states and, thus, impact actual participation in judicial proceedings.
 This agora addresses the many facets of international adjudication and its inclusiveness or lack thereof.

 - B. Menezes Queiroz & M. Vicente (Universidade Católica Portuguesa): Are Women ‘offside’?Achieving Gender Parity in Sports Dispute Settlement

 - C. Espaliu Berdud (Universidad Antonio de Nebrija): Ex-clusiveness in International Adjudication: The Legitimacy of Permanent Members of the Security Council at the Bench of the International Court of Justice?

 - T. Soave (Central European University): Cracks in the Ivory Tower: Exclusivity and Inclusivity in the International Judicial Profession

 Agora 5 – In/ex-clusiveness in Right-Holders and Protected Persons

 Who has rights pursuant to international law?
 Should elements of nature or animal species also have rights?
 Is a right-based approach to protect individuals or elements of nature always the answer?
-This agora strives to answer these questions by discussing who/what international law protects and through which legal framing of the object/subject of the protection.
+This agora strives to answer these questions by discussing who/what international law protects and through which legal framing the object/subject of protection should be viewed.

 Chair: M. Hébié (University of Leiden)